addap/master-thesis/documents/draft/main.md

 ## 2.2.
 Specifications

 To prove specifications for an effectful program in Hazel we have to define not only the usual ghost state constructs to track program state but also protocols which describe the behavior of the program's effects.
-We base both again on the simple cooperative concurrency scheduler case stufy from de Vilhena's dissertation.
+We take both from the simple cooperative concurrency scheduler case study from de Vilhena's dissertation and adapt them to our model of Eio.

 #### Protocols